Constitution of Hesse: Origins

 Article 41 provided for socialization in the mining, iron and steel sectors, as well as in energy and transportation.

 Other points of constitutional importance were recognition of the dignity and humanity of people; in the economic sphere, this included the right to work, the eight-hour workday, minimum 12 days of vacation, the right to strike, as well as a uniform industrial law for workers, employees and officials in which lockout is prohibited.
-Due of the recency of historical events under Nationalsocialism, the social aspects of the constitution went much further than they did in constitutions adopted later on by the other Federal states in Germany.
+Due to the recency of historical events under National Socialism, the social aspects of the constitution went much further than they did in constitutions adopted later on by the other Federal states in Germany.

 Article 21 used to be a legal curiosity.
 According to it, the death penalty may be imposed for particularly grave crimes.
 Article 21 was changed in 2018 and its content replaced with The Death penalty is abolished so that it mirrors the Federal Constitution.
 Before that, Article 21 was no longer in effect due to the abolishment of the death penalty at the level of the Federal constitution.
 The same goes for lockout, which is unlawful according to the Hesse constitution.